Skip to content

 Dipping sauces: Serve with sweet and sour sauce, teriyaki sauce, or Thai sweet chili sauce for dipping

-Storage: Store in a covered container with a paper towel up to 2 days.
+Storage: Store in a covered container with a paper towel for up to 2 days.
 Reheat in an air fryer or the oven at 300°F for 3 to 5 minutes or until warm.

 Nutrition